During a divorce, joint financial accounts often become a source of contention between the parties involved.

 - Freeze all joint accounts where no transactions are allowed without the authorization of both parties

 - Empty all joint accounts into one frozen account where any transactions need authorization from both parties.

-- Open an ‘Escrow’ account where a banking officer monitors the account and requires a written authorization for any transaction to be conducted.
+- Open an ‘Escrow’ account where a banking officer monitors the account and requires written authorization for any transaction to be conducted.

-- The spouses can divide the amount in the accounts by half on the basis of a mutual agreement, where one spouse takes out half of the funds and leaves the joint account to be managed as an individual account for the other spouse.
+- The spouses can divide the amount into the accounts by half on the basis of a mutual agreement, where one spouse takes out half of the funds and leaves the joint account to be managed as an individual account for the other spouse.

 Handling joint credit cards

 Divorcing couples should write a formal letter via certified mail and retain a proof of receipt to notify them of an impending divorce and requesting to close the account and cancel the cards.
 Once notified, the creditors should be requested to provide a current statement of the account, and they should be notified that for any further transactions after the date of the letter they cannot hold the account owner liable.
 If the creditors request full payment of the outstanding, it is better to comply, or as an alternative have the creditors change the status of the account as inactive, and request them to close the account once the balance is paid.

 Equity Credit lines and divorce